最短路径

 Combine the advantages of Dijkstra's algorithm and Greedy BFS, we get A* algorithm:

-u.est_to_t maintains an (under or accurate) estimate of dist(u, t), and this value does not change during execution.
+u.est_to_smaintains an (over or accurate) estimate ofdist(u, s), and this value changes during execution;u.est_to_tmaintains an (under or accurate) estimate ofdist(u, t), and this value does not change during execution.- Use

-Use u.est_to_s + u.est_to_t as the metric to guide the search
+u.est_to_s + u.est_to_tas the metric to guide the search

-Usually set to the straight-line distance between u and t.
+Usually set to the straight-line distance between and .

 A* algorithm process: